-Founded as a project of the Washington, D.C.-based Institute for Policy Studies in 1996, and now a project of the Center for Sustainable Economy, the Sustainable Energy and Economy Network (SEEN) works in partnership with people regionally, nationally, and globally with a focus on climate justice and, specifically, on ending the fossil fuel age and ushering in the age of clean energy and a sustainable economy for generations to come.
+Founded as a project of the Washington, D.C.-based Institute for Policy Studies in 1996, and now an independent 501 C-4 project, the Sustainable Energy and Economy Network (SEEN) works in partnership with people regionally, nationally, and globally with a focus on climate justice and, specifically, on ending the fossil fuel age and ushering in the age of clean energy and a sustainable economy for generations to come.

 When we began in 1996, in a series of path breaking reports, SEEN’s work was focused on shifting international financial institutions, such as the World Bank, and export credit agencies, such as U.S. Export-Import Bank, away from support for fossil fuels and toward investments in clean, renewable energy, with a focus on meeting the energy needs of the poorest.
 We understood the urgency of the climate crisis and that most international financial institutions, despite their mandates to do so, were not meeting the energy needs of the poorest.
 We also understood that continued investments in fossil fuels would harm those least responsible for consuming fossil fuels the most.
 We launched SEEN understanding that there was a narrow window of time in which investments in fossil fuel infrastructure in the global South could be shifted from dirty to clean energy resources, after which there would be technological lock-in, committing those countries to fossil fuel infrastructure and debt repayment for decades to come.

 After 17 years of activism by our members, staff, and partners, we began to see some major breakthroughs when former President Barack Obama called on the World Bank to get out of coal-fired power.
 Shortly after Obama’s call, the President of the World Bank, Dr. Jim Kim, agreed that it needed to stop financing most forms of coal-fired power; other public banks soon began to make similar pledges.